 It is recommended primarily for those struggling with mild-to-moderate levels of ketamine addiction, as well as those who find it difficult to commit to an extended stay at an inpatient center due to personal or professional obligations.

-This type of rehab usually consists of working with a therapist and/or counselor on a regular basis, setting up an appropriate support system, learning techniques to cope with cravings and other triggers associated with ketamine addiction, and developing healthy habits.
+This level of rehab usually consists of working with a therapist and/or counselor on a regular basis, setting up an appropriate support system, learning techniques to cope with cravings and other triggers associated with ketamine addiction, and developing healthy habits.

 It can also be beneficial for people who have a strong support system at home and for those living in rural or remote areas, who may not have easy access to traditional inpatient rehabilitation centers.